nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `dt.getDictionaryDatatypes`

-*Return the value and index child datatype identifiers of a parent dictionary datatype*
+*Return the value and index child datatype identifiers of a dictionary datatype*

 ```
 .arrowkdb.dt.getDictionaryDatatypes[datatype_id]